tjoyner/ofvioletsandlicorice/chapter9.md

 Daniel nodded.

 "I was at the notary.
-It's all official, there's a piece of paper, there are witnesses: that wretch of my brother has lost half of our farm.
+It's all official, there's a piece of paper, there are witnesses: that wretch of my brother has lost half of our vineyard.
 I said to the notary that I'd buy it back, to tell Baravalle to name his price.
 It came to nothing: he had told him that he'd like to buy the other half from me right away.
 It was then clear to me that Baravalle still wanted the land of Ginotta."

 She pressed her face between her hands.